- Meet the Ambassador:

 - Some facts about our host nation, the fascinating Philippines, from their official website, http://www.tourism.gov.ph, and wikipedia.org (to be updated):

 - In 1898, the Philippines became the first and only colony of the United States.
 Following the Philippine-American War, the United States brought widespread education to the islands.
-Filipinos fought alongside Americans during World War II, particularly at the famous battle of Bataan and Corregidor which delayed Japanese advance and saved Australia.
+Filipinos fought alongside Americans during World War II, particularly at the famous battles of Bataan and Corregidor, which delayed the Japanese advance and saved Australia.
 They then waged a guerilla war against the Japanese from 1941 to 1945.
 The Philippines regained its independence in 1946.

 - The Filipino is basically of Malay stock with a sprinkling of Chinese, American, Spanish, and Arab blood.
-The Philippines has a population of approximately 90 million as of Winter 2007, and it is hard to distinguish accurately the lines between stocks.
+The Philippines have a population of over 100 milion as of 2018, and it is hard to distinguish accurately the lines between stocks.
 From a long history of Western colonial rule, interspersed with the visits of merchants and traders, evolved a people of a unique blend of east and west, both in appearance and culture.

 - The Filipino character is actually a little bit of all the cultures put together.
 The bayanihan or spirit of kinship and camaraderie that Filipinos are famous for is said to be taken from Malay forefathers.
 The close family relations are said to have been inherited from the Chinese.
 The piousness comes from the Spaniards who introduced Christianity in the 16th century.
 Hospitality is a common denominator in the Filipino character and this is what distinguishes the Filipino.
 Filipinos are probably one of the few, if not the only, English-proficient Oriental people today.
 Pilipino is the official national language, with English considered as the country's unofficial one.